Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

 Malik Monk Insights vs. the Warriors

+- Monk's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- The Warriors are the 21st-best defensive squad in the league, giving up 117.1 points per contest.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked squad in the NBA defensively.

-- On the glass, the Warriors have given up 43.3 rebounds per contest, which puts them 15th in the league.
+- On the boards, the Warriors have given up 43.3 rebounds per contest, which puts them 15th in the NBA.

 Malik Monk vs. the Warriors